Îles Laval

 Formerly an independent municipality (Les Îles-Laval), they became part of the city of Laval on August 6, 1965.
+The islands have a population of about 1,000.

 Geography

 Located northeast of Île Bizard between the Island of Montreal and Île Jésus (Laval Island), they include Île Bigras, Île Pariseau, Île Verte and Île Ronde.

 Transportation

-They are served by the Île Bigras station of the Deux-Montagnes commuter train line which crosses the islands.
+They are served by the Île-Bigras REM station which crosses the islands.
 A road bridge links the islands with the Sainte-Dorothée district of Laval, on Île Jésus.

 There is a shared taxi, T26, on the island.